b-dhillon/6protons/README.md

     ```bash
     npm install
     ```
-4. After dependecies have all finished installing, fire up a development server from the terminal with the following command:
+4. After dependecies have finished installing, boot up a development server from the terminal with the following command:
     ```bash
     npm start
     ```
 5. Happy hacking!

-## Architecture
-- Single Page Application.